ellaglantz/practiceREADME/README.md

 >> We will gave 3 studentds with their own CVS files holding grades.
 The CVS files will be hardcoded with grades so that the user will only need to
 >> press a button to see the results for each student and the corresponding grades.
 The program will print out Student's Name, their class, and the
 >> grade they will recieve for that class.We will include 4 class types which will be intialzied with different constructors.
 These will each have
->> their own respective weights for each object Math, Science, Writing, Comp-sci
+>> their own respective weights for each object Math, Science, Writing, Comp-sci.
+The grades.cpp file holds all the necessary code for creating and using our user defined class.
+Then our header file, grades.h, stores the predefined functions.
+The header file contains the weights of the assignments.
+Then our main.cpp function is where we print information out and it holds a switch statement ???????

 > Below is an example of pseudocode for the Gradebook calculate function seen in our grades.cpp file: